usharesoft/appcenter-docs/end-user/en/source/pages/migration/scanning.rst

 	#.
 If you want to set up a proxy, check ``Proxy authentication required`` and enter the proxy information.

 	#.
+Fill in the Scanned Instance Name

+		.. note:: Scan name can only contain letters from the english alphabet, numbers, spaces and the following characters ._\-. all other characters are not supported at this time.

+	#.
 Optionally you can select ``Use local storage``.
 This means that the scan will be not be done in streaming but in 2 phases.
 First the data will be stored on a temporary storage drive during the scan process.
 This temporary storage can be a local directory or a virtual space on the network.
 It must be at least half the size of the machine you want to scan.

 		.. note:: If you are using local storage you will have to launch a script at the end to upload the archive to UForge AppCenter later.